primeqa/create-primeqa-app/README.md

 3. To run a sample question answering query, execute [POST] `/ask` endpoint

     a.
-Using the Watson Discovery Retriever
+Using the IBM® Watson Discovery Retriever

         ```sh